SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *registerAction(action :: ControllerAction)*
 Registers the given action for this mode.
 In deviation from some other *register...* methods, *registerAction* is not called automatically by the constructor of [ControllerAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controlleraction-simulator-controllerahk), since actions might be defined for plugins or for modes.
 Therefore you need to register a new action for the right owner object.

+#### *registerButtonBox(buttonBox :: ButtonBox)*
+Registers a visual representation for the hardware controller, for which this mode has defined one or more actions.
+This method is called automatically, so nothing to do on your side, but you may want to overwrite the method in situations, where you want to take special actions for one of these Button Boxes.

 #### *findAction(label :: String)*
 Searches for an action with the given label or name defined by this mode.
 Returns *false*, if not found.